danbrakeley/p4harmonize/README.md

 ## Case-sensitivity

 Perforce servers can run in case sensitive or case insensitive modes.
-When the destination server is running in case insensitive mode, file casing issues can't be fixed with a single move command, and instead must first be deleted, then re-added with the correct case. `p4harmonize` supports doing this work, however it requires the user to run `p4harmonize` twice.
+When the destination server is running in case insensitive mode, file casing issues can't be fixed with a single move command.
+Instead, files must first be deleted, then re-added with the correct case. `p4harmonize` supports doing this work, however it requires the user to run `p4harmonize` twice.
 If you end up in this situation, `p4harmonize` will explain what to do as the first run finishes.

 ## Install